hackrobotman/SubnauticaNitrox-2.0/README.md

 ♪ I do what I want because a pirate is free ♪\
 ♪ I am a pirate! ♪

 **Download this repo as a .zip and extract it.
-There will be an AssetBundles-lib.zip folder inside.\YOU MUST EXTRACT THAT TOO such that the contents of that folder are in the same directory as every other file in this repo.**
+I like to place the contents in a folder called NitroxMod in the Subnautica install directory, but the mod could be anywhere.**

 **You WILL need 32-bit dnSpy for this to work.
 As far as I have tested, multiplayer only works with Build Apr-2018 60026**